JureSeselj/discover-the-world/README.md

 * The game container has a contdown timer to limit answering time to 20 seconds.

-* Each question has its own hint image to help user remember what landmark the question is linked.
+* Each question has it's own hint image to help user remember what landmark the question is linked.

 * When user got a wrong answer to question or time finished, a modal shows a brief explanation about correct question answer.